 How about taking some time off for nature retreat at Endau Rompin National Park?
 Located at the south of the state of Pahang and northeast of Johor, Endau Rompin tropical rainforest with wildlife can be the perfect place for retreat, hiking or day trip.
-You can take the perfect nature shots with your camera or just enjoy the day together at the chilling waterfall.
+You can take the perfect nature shots with the camera or just enjoy the day together at the chilling waterfall.

 4. Bukit Bintang

 Another location in Kuala Lumpur to get stunning outdoor photo shots is Bukit Bintang.
 Located in the Golden Triangle of Kuala Lumpur with massive shopping malls, entertainment outlets, shop lots and eateries, which are mentioned in our Kuala Lumpur attraction guide.
 If you’re looking for a place for the best Instagrammable photo spots, check out the entrance of Pavilion shopping mall and the Bintang Walk T-junction near Sungei Wang & Lot 10.
-These are the most popular photography locations to take your pictures.
+These are the most popular photography locations to take pictures.

 5. Jerangkang Falls

 Jerangkang Falls is one of the most popular waterfalls located in Pahang, Malaysia.
 The main activities here are 4WD, camping and trekking along the river for trekkers and adventurers.
 There is a perfect shady place for camping near the waterfall.
 Taking pictures in the forest with waterfalls can be a great idea.
 Many couples love to take wedding photos by the waterfall locations.
-Let’s make your once in a lifetime moment be connected to nature.
+Let’s make it once in a lifetime moment be connected to nature.
 It is also suitable for those who just want to chill and enjoy the refreshing air and waterfall sound.
 Sound relaxing!

 KLCC is Malaysia’s iconic landmark located in the heart of Kuala Lumpur and is quite well known in the world.
 Many tourists, artists, and travelers who come to Kuala Lumpur will visit this location.
-You will frequently see them taking pictures with the Twin Tower from a distance (from their hotel balcony or infinite pool) or at the foot of the skyscraper building.
+We frequently see them taking pictures with the Twin Tower from a distance (from their hotel balcony or infinite pool) or at the foot of the skyscraper building.

 7. Putrajaya Bridge